-The student must score a 3 or higher on an approved Advanced Placement (AP) Exam for each Keystone Exam content area in which the student does not have a numeric or non-numeric score of Proficient or Advanced.
+The student must score a 3 or higher on an approved Advanced Placement (AP) Exam for each Keystone Exam content area in which the student achieved less than Proficient.

-For example, a student who scored Proficient in only the Keystone Literature Exam would need to satisfy the following under this criterion:
+For example, a student who only demonstrated Proficiency or better in the Keystone Literature Exam would need to satisfy the following under this criterion:

-- 1. Meet local grade-based requirements for both Algebra I and Biology, and - 2.
-Score a 3 or better on approved AP Exams for Algebra I and Biology aligned courses (see chart below).
+1. Achieve local grade-based requirements in both the Algebra I and the Biology courses, and

+2. Score a 3 or better on approved AP Exams for Algebra I and Biology aligned courses (see chart below).

-NOTE: AP Exams aligned to more than one content area may be attributed to only one Keystone Exam (e.g., a score of 3 or better on AP Chemistry may be attributed only to Algebra I or to Biology, not both).
+Note: AP Exams aligned to more than one content area may be attributed to only one Keystone Exam (e.g., a score of 3 or better on AP Chemistry may be attributed only to Algebra I or to Biology, not both).